cloudfoundry/go-cfclient/README.md

 ### Overview

-`cfclient` is a package to assist you in writing apps that need information out of [Cloud Foundry](http://cloudfoundry.org).
-It provides functions and structures to retrieve
+`cfclient` is a package to assist you in writing apps that need to interact with [Cloud Foundry](http://cloudfoundry.org).
+It provides functions and structures to retrieve and update

 ### Usage